OpenEye-Dev/theiaDR/api_server/README.md

 ## Cluster deployment in Kubernetes

+Firstly create a Kubernetes cluster.
+* In Google Cloud Engine use:
+`gcloud container clusters create NAME [--num-nodes=NUM_NODES; default="3"]`
+It can be resized: `gcloud container clusters resize NAME --size=SIZE`
+* Locally you can install [minikube](https://github.com/kubernetes/minikube) and run `minikube start`.

 ### Public images

 Kubernetes needs public images (either in docker-hub or in the Google Container Engine Registry of your project) in order to spin up pods.

 #### Docker hub

 In the following steps I will describe how to push a local image to docker-hub.
 You can either create your own account and follow along or directly find the resulting images at __mmmarco/api_server:1.0__

 1. Build a docker image locally, as shown in _Local Deployment > Step by Step_